Silicone Keyboards and Keypads

 In the twenty-first century, keyboards are a commonplace sight.
 By definition, it is a typewriter-style device that uses an arrangement of buttons or keys to act as a mechanical lever or electronic switch.
 Amidst the waves of technology that continually wash over the modern world, keyboards still stand the test of time.
 They do not, however, remain unchanged.
-The standard keyboard now stands alongside several types, such as multifunctional, handheld and flexible keyboards, made from different materials.
+The standard keyboard now stands alongside several types, such as multifunctional, handheld, and flexible keyboards, made from different materials.
 One of these keyboard types is the silicone keyboard.
-Along with the silicone keyboard stands the silicone keypad, which uses similar technology.
+The keyboard stands the silicone keypad, which uses similar technology along with the silicone.

 A silicone keyboard or keypad can be customized to create several different surface effects.
-For example, a keyboard or keypad can take one, multiple or flowing colors through the addition of pigment into the natural silicone.
-Individual keys can also be illuminated by SMT LEDs that are placed on circuit boards after laser etching.
+For example, a keyboard or keypad can take one, multiple, or flowing colors by adding a pigment into the natural silicone.
+Individual keys can also be illuminated by SMT LEDs placed on circuit boards after laser etching.